charlehsin/net5-crypto-tutorial/README.md

 This shows some tutorial codes for the following:
 - Random number generation
-- AES GCM encryption and decryption
+- Symmetric AES GCM encryption and decryption
+- Asymmetric RSA encryption and decryption
 - Certificate operations
 - Certificate store operations